dusadrian/CCubes/README.md

 Two weighting options are available, for instance the default `-w1` for weight based on complexity levels (prime implicants with lower number of literals will be given more weight).
 The option `-w2` adds additional weight if a prime implicant is shared between multiple outputs.

-The option `-p` (not fully implemented yet) aims to spend additional time collecting a pool of possible solutions from the solver and decide which solution is best by comparing their shared prime implicants with those from the other outputs.
-It is quite possible that different shared prime implicants are selected by the solver, despite them having an equal (weighted) contribution to optimality.
+The option `-p` aims to spend additional time collecting a pool of possible solutions from the solver and decide which solution is best by comparing their shared prime implicants with those from the other outputs.
+Activating this parameter to more than 1 solutions will automatically set the weighting to `-w2`.
+Its rationale is that the solver may select different shared prime implicants, even though all have an equal (weighted) contribution to optimality.

 Unlike other minimizers like Espresso (usually single threaded), CCubes is scalable and can handle larger problem instances more efficiently.
 Where possible, it will use a parallel search process using available CPU cores.
 Theoretically, its scalability can be extended to distributed computing environments, allowing it to tackle even larger instances by using multiple machines.